emfcamp/badge-2024-documentation/docs/using-the-badge/end-user-manual.md

 - badge front
 - badge base
 - display
-- 3 screws, 2 glue stickers
+- 3 M3×5 screws, 2 glue stickers
 - flexible cable
 - Tildagon sticker

+The large screws in your kit are **M3×5** and fit the brass **M3** standoffs on the base board.
+If you mount hexpansions with screws, those use the smaller **M2** screws — see [Create a hexpansion](../hexpansions/creating-hexpansions.md#mounting-holes).

 ### 1. Attach the standoffs to the base of the badge

-Get the three golden standoffs.
+Get the three brass M3 standoffs.
 Remove the plastic protector stickers on top of the middle screw mounts wherever you see three mounts together:

 <p style="text-align: center;">
   <img src="../../images/badge-photos/screws1.jpg" width="100" alt="Screw mounts" style="width:200px;height: auto;" />